VitoDH/LazyML/README.md

 1. The output will be displayed in the "../LazyML/output/".

-For daily.py, you can see "embedding plot", "summary_plot", "dependence_plot", "force_plot" "confusion_matrix" in "../LazyML/output/img/" and "metrics.csv", "actionability_output.csv" in "../LazyML/output/prediction/".
+For daily.py, you can see "embedding plot", "summary_plot", "dependence_plot", "force_plot" "confusion_matrix" in "../LazyML/output/img/" and "metrics.csv" in "../LazyML/output/prediction/".

 For simulation.py, you can see "simulation_plot" in "../LazyML/output/img/" and "Simulation.csv" in "../LazyML/output/prediction/".